FTLam11/fronk-tolks/README.md

 There are some difficult questions to be answered!

+From a **project management** perspective:

-* How do we know when an issue is closed?
+* When can an issue be closed?
-* How do we know when a feature is complete?
+* When is a feature considered complete?
-* How do we know when a project can be closed out?
+* When is a project finished?

+From an **engineering** perspective:

-* How do we know we are building the system right?
+* Are we building the system right?
-* How do we know we are building the right system?
+* Are we building the right system?

 I think tests can be very helpful in answering these questions.